diogoneves07/bemtvjs/README.md

 is a **Closure**, which means it has access to the function scope external to it.
 With that, whenever it is called it will return the _“Template string”_ with the most recent value of the variable `count`.

-After creating the component, Bemtevi starts calling the `templateCreator()` function every time before the next browser repaint and compares the _“Template string”_ with its previous value to determine if the template has changed.
+After creating the component, Bemtv starts calling the `templateCreator()` function every time before the next browser repaint and compares the _“Template string”_ with its previous value to determine if the template has changed.

 At first, we might think that this will overload the browser, however, there are best practices that we should follow to avoid this: